pragyaai/ndna/_llm/FAQ.md

 gives a direct measure of epistemic distortion.
 Large $\Delta \mathcal{L}_{\mathrm{quant}}$ reveals that quantization has introduced significant representational drift, potentially altering the model's reasoning dynamics and alignment fidelity {% cite hooker2020compressed %} {% cite crooks2007measuring %}.

-## Why does pruning lead to localized curvature spikes in the nDNA manifold, and how can this be mathematically diagnosed?
+✶ **Why does pruning lead to localized curvature spikes in the nDNA manifold, and how can this be mathematically diagnosed?**

-Pruning removes parameters or entire neurons deemed redundant.
+➠ Pruning removes parameters or entire neurons deemed redundant.
 This operation, while reducing model size, induces sudden topological perturbations in the latent semantic manifold.

 Mathematically, at each layer $\ell$, we compute the spectral curvature: